Why Children Who Daydream do Better in School... the answer will surprise you.

 This tool defuses peer pressure through self-esteem because children who like themselves, are far less likely to be pressured into being like someone else.

 All my best,

-Parent Note: For every Heavenly principal there's an earthly application; like the two sides of a coin.
-You can apply one aspect or the other depending on your world view, but when both are applied the results are extraordinary.
+Parent Note: For every Heavenly principle there's an earthly application; like the two sides of a coin.
+You can apply one aspect or the other depending on your worldview, but when both are applied the results are extraordinary.
 There are 7 Essential Elements required for children to be emotionally safe that happen to correspond with 7 critical aspects of our identity.
 They are intrinsic by nature.
 When these are satisfied, your children are much less likely to succumb to peer pressure because they are empowered with tools to meet their emotional (intrinsic/spiritual) needs.